 - 1/4 teaspoon salt

-- 1/8 teaspoon black pepper
+- 1/8 teaspoon fresh ground black pepper

 - Top with fresh basil.

-Update Notes: This post was originally published in August 2015, but was re-published with updated step-by-step instructions, pictures, and tips in July 2019.
+Update Notes: This post was originally published in August 2015, but was re-published with updated step-by-step instructions, pictures, and tips in July 2020.

 Recipe adapted from: Cooking Classy